 The New York State Tuition Assistance Program (TAP) helps eligible New York residents pay tuition at approved schools in New York State.
 Depending on the academic year in which study begins, an annual TAP award can be up to \$5,665.
 The award range is dependent on NYS taxable income from the previous year.
 For associate degree students, there is a limit of 6 payments.
 For bachelor degree students, there is a limit of 8 payments.
 Associate degree students may apply using the TAP Code 2093.
 Bachelor degree students may apply using the TAP Code 6093.
-A student must be registered full-time (12 or more credit hours) to be eligible for a NYS TAP grant but may be eligible to receive a prorated award as part time TAP.
+Part Time TAP is intended for students enroll in 6-11 credits per semester - Courses must be applicable to degree.
+Part-time TAP award amounts are determined by amount of credits student is certified for in the current period of enrollment.